 - B1.2.1.1 Floor joists, ceiling joists and roof rafters shall be designed either on the basis of discretely braced design or on the basis of continuously braced design, in accordance with the following: - (a) Discretely Braced Design.
 Floor and roof assemblies using discretely braced design shall be designed neglecting the structural bracing and composite-action contribution of attached sheathing or deck.
-Discretely braced design shall include assemblies where the sheathing or deck is not attached directly to structural members. - (b) Continuously Braced Design.
-Unless noted otherwise in Section B2 or B4, the continuously braced design requirements of this Standard shall be limited to floor joists, ceiling joists and roof rafters that comply with all of the following conditions:
+The discretely braced design requirements of the Standard shall be applied to assemblies where the

-- (1) Maximum web depth = 14 inches (356 mm) - (2) Maximum design thickness = 0.1242 inches (3.155 mm) - (3) Minimum design yield strength, $F_v = 33 \text{ ksi } (230 \text{ MPa})$ - (4) Maximum design yield strength, $F_v = 50 \text{ ksi } (345 \text{ MPa})$ - B1.2.1.2 Where continuously braced design is used, the construction documents shall identify the sheathing or deck as a structural element. - B1.2.1.3 A web with one or more holes shall be designed in accordance with AISI S100 [CSA S136], or reinforced in accordance with an approved design or as specified by a registered design professional.
+- sheathing or deck is not attached directly to structural members. - (b) Continuously Braced Design.
+Unless noted otherwise in Section B2 or B4, the continuously braced design requirements of this Standard shall be limited to assemblies where structural sheathing or steel deck is attached directly to floor joists, ceiling joists and roof rafters that comply with all of the following conditions: - (1) Maximum web depth = 14 inches (356 mm) - (2) Maximum design thickness = 0.1242 inches (3.155 mm) - (3) Minimum design yield strength, $F_v = 33 \text{ ksi } (230 \text{ MPa})$ - (4) Maximum design yield strength, $F_v = 50$ ksi (345 MPa) - B1.2.1.2 Where continuously braced design is used, the construction documents shall identify structural sheathing or steel deck as a structural element. - B1.2.1.3 A web with one or more holes shall be designed in accordance with AISI S100 [CSA S136], or reinforced in accordance with an approved design or as specified by a registered design professional.